Stavdel/CHARLIE-AI/docs/getting_started.md

 This is just a starting point!
 You can build upon this example and create your own custom scripts to interact with the bot in various ways.
 Here are a few ideas:

 - Create a command-line interface that allows users to enter messages interactively and receive responses from the bot.
-- Integrate the bot into a web application or chatbot interface.
+- Integrate the bot to understand voice input through the microphone.
-- Experiment with different prompts and messages to explore the bot's knowledge and capabilities.
+- Add functionality for Charlie to [remember previous conversations](https://docs.anthropic.com/claude/reference/messages_post).
-- Use the bot's responses to generate content, answer questions, or provide assistance in your own projects.
+- Give Charlie addional characteristics by [predetermining its responses](https://docs.anthropic.com/claude/reference/messages_post).

 The possibilities are endless!
 Have fun exploring and creating your own unique interactions with CHARLIE AI.